about us

 They vary in spiciness, but they are generally mild to medium and have a light smoky flavour with a subtle hint of chocolatiness.

-Chipotle Chillies are dried Red Jalapeno Chillies.
-These peppers are sweet and smoky in flavour but also have a medium to high level of heat.
-The dried chillies are soaked in Adobo sauce.
+Chipotle Chillies are dried Red Jalapenos.
+These peppers are sweet and smoky but also have a medium to high heat.
+Dried chillies are soaked in Adobo sauce.

 guajillo